-I've received tons of questions during our trip to California about how we rented this beautiful 1979 VW Westfalia van!
-It's a dream that a lot of us little free-spirited hippies have had, and I am going to share with you how to make it your reality (even if only for a week!)
+I’ve received tons of questions during our trip to California about renting a VW Westfalia Van!
+It’s a dream that a lot of us little free-spirited hippies have had, and I am going to share with you how to make it your reality (even if only for a week!)

 … Then I’ll be back to share some of our favorite spots from our trip, as well as some outfits along the way!

 We rented this beauty, also known as Honu Liu or “slow turtle” from Vintage Surfari Wagons.
 (No, this isn’t sponsored, we found the company years ago and used them once before, and loved the trip!).
 Bill, the owner, is just a really nice guy who bought some VW vans to rent out years back, and now he has about a dozen of them.
 His garage is my HEAVEN.